openwdl/wdl/versions/development/SPEC.md

 In a [task definition](#task-definition), declarations are interpreted as inputs to the task that are not part of the command line itself.

-If a non-optional declaration does not have an initialization, then the value must be provided by the user before the workflow or task is run.
+If a declaration does not have an initialization, then the value is expected to be provided by the user before the workflow or task is run.

 Some examples of declarations: